-His mom is going to borrow some more money against her pension, and she can send him about seventy-five roubles.
+His mom is going to borrow some more money against her pension, and she can send him about 75 roubles.

 Luzhin is going to pay to have their luggage transported, and they are getting a good deal on tickets, but they don't want to get to St. Petersburg flat broke.

-So she thinks she might only be able to send him thirty, not seventy-five roubles.
+So, she thinks she might only be able to send him 30, not 75 roubles.